mhgarry/password-generator/README.md

 https://www.youtube.com/watch?v=x4HUaiazDes
 https://stackoverflow.com/questions/64378165/why-is-my-password-returning-as-undefined
+Was helped by my tutor Scott McAnally to make password generator function Used help from my instructor JD Tadlock

 ## Tests
 To test this web application click "OK" on any combination of character types.
 It will generate a password using those character types